 The full cost of a data breach can be enormous: Here’s what’s at stake when it comes to hacking.

 IT service and security companies always warn their clients about just how bad a data breach could be.
 However, you need to know more than generalities.
 It’s time for some specifics about the total potential consequences.
-Remember, 60% of small businesses that suffer a data attack are out of business within six months.
+Remember, 60% of businesses that suffer a data attack are out of business within six months.
 If that sounds high, just take a look at the costs involved.

 Many industries have security regulations to protect customer data – And they come with hefty fines if a company fails to uphold their end of the security requirements.
 For example, “willful neglect” with HIPAA data can lead to a $1.5 million fine for just one violation (Fines of $4.8 million have occurred).
-That’s not something a small business in the healthcare industry can typically survive.
+That’s not something a business in the healthcare industry can typically survive.
 What this means is that you must double, and triple check how your patient data is handled.
 Other national and international regulatory bodies may also impose fines if a data breach was caused from improper security.

 A secondary but also significant part of this cost is notification.
 For sensitive information like healthcare records, a company must notify all their customers immediately that data was stolen – And e-mail isn’t always an option.
 Postage adds up very quickly when you’re required to send out hundreds or thousands of first-class letters!